Revamp your resources library with these easy design tricks to encourage student engagement drive more traffic to your valuable resources.

 Designing a professional looking thumbnail is as easy as downloading a stock photo from the internet (e.g. from pexels.com), creating a colored overlay with a low opacity, then inserting text over the image.

-In looking at Emerson's example, you can see that they've used their institutional brand to drive the theme of their resource library.
+In looking at the above example, you can see that they've used their institutional brand to drive the theme of their resource library.
 All images are given a color overlay within their brand, and use fonts approved by the marketing department!

 Keeping on theme with your institutional brand is key to creating a uniform user experience, and establishing credibility in your resources.

 Verify that all of your featured images have a high resolution